sodadata/docs/soda-cl/profile.md

 If you are using a self-operated deployment model that leverages Soda Library, add the column profiling configuration outlined below to your checks YAML file.

 In step 4 of the guided workflow, or in your checks YAML file, add configuration to list the columns of datasets you wish to profile.
-Be aware that Soda can only profile columns that contain NUMBERS or TEXT type data; it cannot profile columns that contain TIME or DATE data except to create a freshness check for the anomaly dashboard.
-Column profiling can be resource-heavy, so carefully consider the datasets for which you truly need column profile information.
+* Be aware that Soda can only profile columns that contain NUMBERS or TEXT type data; it cannot profile columns that contain TIME or DATE data except to create a freshness check for the anomaly dashboard.
+* Soda performs the Discover datasets and Profile datasets actions independently, relative to each other.
+If you define exclude or include rules in the Discover tab, the Profile configuration does not inherit the Discover rules.
+For example, if, for Discover, you exclude all datasets that begin with `staging_`, then configure Profile to include all datasets, Soda discovers and profiles all datasets.
+* Column profiling can be resource-heavy, so carefully consider the datasets for which you truly need column profile information.
 Refer to [Compute consumption and cost considerations](#compute-consumption-and-cost-considerations) for more detail.

 The example configuration below uses a wildcard character (`%`) to specify that, during a scan, Soda captures the column profile information for all the columns in the dataset named `retail_orders`.
 The `.` in the syntax separates the dataset name from the column name.
 Since `_` is a wildcard character, the example escapes the character with a backslash `\`.
 Note that your data source may not support backslashes to escape a character, so you may need to use a different escape character.
 {% include code-header.html %}